-The Celsion brand and product names, including but not limited to Celsion® and ThermoDox®, contained in this document are trademarks, registered trademarks or service marks of Celsion Corporation in the United States (U.S.) and certain other countries.
+The Celsion brand and product names, including but not limited to Celsion®, ThermoDox®, EGEN®, TheraPlasTM and TheraSilenceTM, contained in this document are trademarks, registered trademarks or service marks of Celsion Corporation or its subsidiary in the United States (U.S.) and certain other countries.
 This document also contains references to trademarks and service marks of other companies that are the property of their respective owners.